Entire document (56KB PDF)

 8.1 The Council does not guarantee an uninterrupted or constant supply of water, nor does the Council guarantee maintenance of an existing pressure and flow.

-8.2 If a customer has a particular requirement for an uninterrupted level of service (flow, pressure or quality), it shall not be the responsibility of the Council to provide any necessary storage, back up facilities, or equipment.
+8.2 If a customer has a particular requirement for an uninterrupted level of service (flow, pressure or quality), it will be the responsibility of that customer to provide any necessary storage, back up facilities, or equipment.

 8.3 The customer shall comply with any restrictions which may be approved by Council to manage high seasonal or other demands.
-Any restriction or prohibition will be imposed by resolution and will be publicly notified.
+Any restriction or prohibition, as contained in Schedule One, will be imposed by authority delegated to the Chief Executive Officer and will be advised to Council and publicly notified prior to their coming into effect.

 8.5 Where there is an emergency (including natural hazards such as floods, drought or earthquake) this may result in disruption to the supply of water and the level service may not be maintained.